kohesive/injekt/README.md

             // or give me a new one each time it is injected addFactory { LazyDazy() }

+            // or use extension functions on classes that are visible while in this lambda KnownObject().registerAsSingleton()

             // and we also have factories that use a key (or single parameter) to return an instance val pets = listOf(NamedPet("Bongo"), NamedPet("Dancer"), NamedPet("Cheetah")).map { it.name to it}.toMap() addPerKeyFactory { petName: String -> pets.get(petName)!! }